 Type 2 diabetes typically shows up later in life, although the incidence in younger people is increasing.
 The disease, which is characterized by high blood glucose (sugar), or hyperglycemia, usually results from a combination of unhealthy lifestyle habits, obesity, and genes.
 Over time, untreated hyperglycemia can lead to serious, life-threatening complications.
 Type 2 diabetes also puts you at risk for certain health conditions that can reduce your life expectancy.

-According to the Centers for Disease Control and Prevention, diabetes is the 7th most common cause of death in the United States.
+According to the , diabetes is the 7th most common cause of death in the United States.
 However, there is no defining statistic to tell you how long you’ll live with type 2 diabetes.
 The better you have your diabetes under control, the lower your risk for developing associated conditions that may shorten your lifespan.

 The top cause of death for people with type 2 diabetes is cardiovascular disease.
 This is due to the fact that high blood sugar levels can damage blood vessels, and also because people with type 2 diabetes often have high blood pressure, high cholesterol levels, and other factors that increase the risk of heart disease.